-Springtime Reflection: CIP Resources for Students with Autism, Asperger's, and Other Learning Differences
+Resources for Students with Autism and Other Learning Differences

-Spring is a great time of year to assess the goals and benchmarks you’ve set for yourself at the start of the year.
-It’s a time to review where you’ve been, and continue to map out where you plan on going.
-Don’t let setbacks deter you from the progress that you’ve made.
-Here are some useful resources during this time to put you back on the right track, plus some other helpful guides if you've just started on the path to self-discovery and improvement.
+At CIP, we believe it's critical for our students with autism and other learning differences to assess the goals and benchmarks they’ve set for themselves on a regular basis.
+Our theory is that during times of transition especially, it's important to review where you’ve been, and continue to map out where you plan on going.
+Our students don't let setbacks deter them from the progress that they’ve made.
+Here are some useful resources to keep you and your student on - or put you back on - the right track, plus some other helpful guides if you've just started on the path to self-discovery and improvement.

 Enjoying time with friends and/or intimate partners is an integral part of life and a way for many of us to feel connected to each other.
 This is a challenging landscape and can be particularly difficult for young adults that have difficulties understanding the always changing social environment.

-As the number of people diagnosed on the Autism Spectrum explodes to nearly one in 45, it is important to address the type of support these individuals will need as they transition to college.
+As the number of people diagnosed on the Autism Spectrum explodes to over one in 44, it is important to address the type of support these individuals will need as they transition to college.
 Here are 10 key areas of support to transition successfully to college.

 Autism & Learning Differences: An Active Learning Teaching Toolkit